csknk/http-server-static/README.md

 ======================
 This server is not (yet) suitable for production use.

 At the moment, this is an educational project.
-In my opinion, the best way to understand servers & protocols is to build one.
+Building a server from scratch is a good way to learn about HTTP.
+It's stable enough to serve local files - I'm using it to serve notes written in markdown and converted to HTML.

 Overview
 --------